 When was the last time you got dressed up?
 Like, properly dressed up?
 Shoes as uncomfortable as they are smart?
 An ensemble that demands a level of posture you've never in your life even come close to achieving, let alone seriously attempted to hold?

-The kind of get up that calls up curious looks from plebeian passersby as you oh so casually stroll down the street, on your way to what must be some fabulous affair?
+The kind of get up that calls up curious looks from plebeian passersby as you oh so casually stroll down the street, on your way to what one can only assume is some fabulous affair?
 Dressed to the nines - pulling out all the stops?
-The kind of look that no matter how much you adore, how much you love, you'll always feel a smudge unlike yourself in?
+The kind of look that no matter how much you adore, how much you love, you'll always feel a smidge unlike yourself in?

-And true, you're not a Rockefeller on the host committee of many a charity, nor some Victorian era heroine who's in full on coming out mode.
-But feeling a smudge unlike yourself, a bit out of your comfort zone, when did that stop becoming fun?
+And true, you're not a Rockefeller on the host committee of countless charities, nor some Victorian era heroine in full on coming out mode.
+But feeling a smidge unlike yourself, a bit out of your comfort zone, when did that stop becoming fun?

-New York is still an incredibly well dressed town, one must admit.
-But as of late, we've been concerned most with perfecting casual wear.
+New York is still an incredibly well dressed town, that we must admit.
+But as of late, we're a people who's been concerned most with perfecting casual wear.
 How can leggings be pants?
 How far can I stretch this whole high-low dressing thing?
-I'm sorry, but so long as yoga-pants-painted day walkers still strut about, there is something rotten in the state of style.
+I'm sorry, but so long as yoga-pants-painted day walkers strut about the streets (myself unfortunately included), there is something wanting in the state of style.

 Where is the sense of occasion?
 The art of dressing and presentation?

 With the start of autumn comes the start of gala season, filled with many a fancy fete.
-That singular time of year when the finely calligraphed invitations of propriety and dress code seem more than requests; they're expectations - demands.
-A group of guests who cannot be trusted to fashion themselves, and must be explicitly explained the anything but subtle logistics of Black Tie.
+That singular time of year when the finely calligraphed invitations printed with propriety and detailed dress code seem more than requests; they're expectations - demands.
+Demands placed upon a group of guests who cannot be trusted to fashion themselves, and must be explicitly explained the anything but subtle logistics of Black Tie.

 Having a position such as mine, where social engagements and cocktail parties and gallery openings and galas and after parties and after after parties and just about any other excuse one could think of for an open bar are considered work, I'm confident I've a relatively accurate view of the general mise en scène au moment.
-Where dressing up for work is a novel past time of yore, and no one has the time nor the energy to change for post-5 o'clock social obligations.
-A sartorially Lost Generation.
+Where dressing up for the office is a novel past time of yore, and no one has the time nor the energy to change for post-5 o'clock social obligations, we are a sartorially Lost Generation.

 This week, the New York Philharmonic's Opening Gala celebrated its 175th anniversary.
 175 years of New Yorkers and cultural patrons coming together to enjoy the unique experience of refined relaxation.
-The youngest person there by miles, the feeling that this was in a sense perhaps one of the closer moments one could get to catching an air of true propriety was unavoidable.
+The youngest person there by miles, I couldn't help but feel that this was in a sense perhaps one of the closer moments one could get to catching an air of true civility.